Hebrews 7:23–28 . . .

 23Now there have been many of those priests, since death prevented them from continuing in office; 24but because Jesus lives forever, he has a permanent priesthood.
 25Therefore he is able to save forever those who come to God through him, because he always lives to intercede for them (7:23–25).

 These three verses reveal how Old Testament priesthood was imperfect.
 The Law of Moses required numerous priests and high priests, since those men were mortal and couldn't serve as priests any longer than their natural lives.
-Sooner or later, death stopped them from serving, meaning their tasks would need to be passed on the next in line.
+Sooner or later, death stopped them from serving, meaning their tasks would need to be passed on to the next in line.
 Jesus, on the other hand, possesses an "indestructible life" (7:16) — an eternal existence.
 Therefore, he can serve as a priest forever, which is exactly what God had promised, through the priestly order of Melchizedek (Psalm 110:4).

 Note this important contrast: On one hand, under Mosaic Law, priests of the Levitical priesthood were numerous; their office constantly changed with replacements, depending on their character.
 The high priest and regular priests served until their death.
 Josephus, the first-century Jewish historian wrote that there were eighty-three high priests from Aaron's days to the temple's 70 AD destruction.
 Obviously, the Jews kept written records.
 There were also many other priests from Aaron's family who, while they didn't function as a high priest, carried out the priestly ministry.
 Provision had to be made for succession because, when a priest died, another priest took his place until he died, and so on.